ALvee-611/Alvee-611.github.io/_portfolio/Regression_model_2.md

 ---
 title: "Testing the presence of racial discrimination in the labour market"
-excerpt: "Formulate 4 different questions related to discrimination and build one model for each question.
+excerpt: "Formulate 4 different questions related to discrimination and build one model for each question."
-For example, (that example cannot be used), is discrimination"
 collection: portfolio
 ---